Camagüey: Transport

 Camagüey has its own international airport, Ignacio Agramonte International Airport located in the north-eastern suburb.
 Most tourists going to or leaving the Beach of Santa Lucía do so through this airport.

 Climate

 According to the Köppen Climate Classification system, Camagüey has a tropical savanna climate, abbreviated Aw on climate maps.
 Since Cuba is a hotspot for tropical cyclones, it has been affected many times, like in 1932, with the 1932 Cuba hurricane.
 Afternoon temperatures are hot and morning temperatures mild to warm throughout the year.
 Rain peaks during June and is at its lowest during February.

+Political-administrative division

+The city is currently divided into four districts: